Zero-Tang/NoirVisor/doc/stealthy_hooks.md

 Keep in mind that NoirVisor's approach to install hooks requires overwriting a sequence of bytes.
 Overlapped hooks can cause undefined behavior.

 ### Windows
 The `/src/xpf_core/windows/hooks.c` file is subject to be revised if you wish to add your own hooks.
 Locate the `NoirBuildHookedPages` function.
-This is the function you should revise. <br>
+This is the function you should revise. \
 Generally, installing a stealthy inline hook requires the following procedure:

 1. Locate the image.
 You can skip this step if you can locate the function without locating the image.